 Reuse for another purpose: if there are clothes and shoes that are not fit for purpose, can you reuse them for something else?
 For instance, you could try the ‘furoshiki’ ideas for gift wrapping ideas or you could cut up old t-shirts to use as cleaning cloths.

 Recycle: all clothes can be recycled, even if they are passed their best - ripped or stained clothing can be shredded and the fibres turned into new items.
 While recycling textiles is a much better option than throwing them away, if we reuse them in the first instance we avoid the industrial processes involved in recycling.
 If reuse is just not an option, then there are plenty of textile banks in your area and at your local Reuse and Recycling Centre (RRC) where clothes and shoes can be taken for re-use and recycling.
-To find your nearest, visit the Recycle for London website.
+To find your nearest, visit the Recycle Now website.